palveeen22/react-socketIo/README.md

-# Test Socket Io Fullstack
+# Fullstack Socket Io implemented realtime chat
 - This app using React Js and Node Js